The students below are graduates from Human Life Sciences, see what they have to say about their course and their career.

 Whilst in Tasmania I was an active member of the Australian Institute of Medical Scientists (AIMS) and served on both Branch Committees and on an organising committee for a National Conference.

 Graduated with Bachelor of Health Science in 2006.

 In 2007, was studying master of physiotherapy at the University of Queensland.

-I started a bachelor of Health Science at the Launceston campus at UTas from 2004 to 2006.
-I enjoyed every moment of my study in the friendly environment in the friendly School of Human Life Sciences.
+I started a bachelor of Health Science at the Launceston campus at UTAS from 2004 to 2006.
+I enjoyed every moment of my study in the friendly environment in the friendly Human Life Sciences.
 There are many reasons as to why I chose Health Science.

 I just migrated from Africa due to many reasons you don't want to know.
 Before I migrated I studied Electrical Engineering for a year, then study Sociology for three years, both did not bring me any satisfaction.
 Therefore I wanted to do something new, something I've always wanted to do, something that can help someone else, something in Health Science; my best subjects in high school.
 Medicine was too much, Nursing scared me, I don't like tablets so I couldn't do pharmacy.
 Health Science was the answer to my quest.